Interstate 278: Proposed reconstruction in Brooklyn Heights

 Support for reducing the size of or tearing down the BQE increased, with articles in New York and The Wall Street Journal calling for the removal of the highway.
 They noted how the removal of highways in other cities improved local neighborhoods and led to economic development.
 Commissioner Trottenberg had dismissed calls to tear down the highway saying that the city got most of its freight by truck and that "For better or for worse, these Moses-built highways [...] now the city has grown around them and it's not an option to just say we can't deal with that traffic."
 City Council Speaker Corey Johnson called for the city to study alternatives, including the removal of the BQE in its entirety, in his State of the City address.
 On March 13, 2019, Stringer issued a plan calling for converting the triple cantilever structure and the open cut in Cobble Hill into a truck-only highway between Hamilton Avenue in Carroll Gardens and the Brooklyn Bridge.
 Under the plan, only the bottom level would be rebuilt and then be decked over by a linear park and boulevard.
 The report expected passenger vehicles to be diverted into the underused Brooklyn–Battery Tunnel, whose tolls might be lowered when congestion pricing in New York City was implemented.
 In early April, de Blasio announced that he would create a panel to formally evaluate each alternative and that the panel's evaluations would end by mid-2019.
 In February 2020, officials proposed a 3 mi tunnel from the Gowanus Expressway to Flushing Avenue.
 The proposal was expected to cost $11 billion, to be paid by tolls.

-In late 2021, the section between Atlantic Avenue and Brooklyn Bridge was reduced from three to two lanes per direction, a move that city officials said could prolong the viaduct's life by 20 years.
+In late 2021, the section between Atlantic Avenue and the Brooklyn Bridge was reduced from three to two lanes per direction, a move that city officials said could prolong the viaduct's life by 20 years.
 The city also planned to ticket overweight vehicles.
 There was still no long-term plan for the viaduct by mid-2022, but three preliminary plans for the highway's reconstruction were announced in December 2022.
-NYCDOT formally presented the three plans to the public in February 2023.
+NYCDOT formally presented the three plans to the public in February 2023, and city officials began issuing summonses to overweight vehicles in August of that year.
+In February 2024, the Federal Highway Administration rejected the city's request for $800 million to redesign and rebuild the cantilever.
+By the next month, no design had been finalized, and the start date for the triple cantilever's reconstruction had been postponed to 2028.
+The vehicle restrictions had reduced the number of overweight vehicles on the cantilever by 60% by early 2025.